 Additional solidarity rate

-In 2023, in addition to income tax, there is an additional solidarity rate that applies to taxpayers with high incomes.
+In addition to income tax, there is an additional solidarity rate that applies to taxpayers with high incomes.
 This rate ranges from 2.5 percent to 5 percent, depending on the income level.

 The solidarity rate applies to taxpayers with a taxable income above €80,000 for individual taxpayers and €160,000 for couples who file their taxes jointly.
 The rate starts at 2.5 percent for income between €80,000 and €250,000 and increases gradually to 5 percent for income above €250,000.